 When and How to Harvest Seeds

-The precise timing of seed harvest will vary from species to species.
-Collect seed after it’s been allowed to reach full maturity.
-Just as flowers and fruit form at different times on the plant, seed will mature at different rates.
-Collect individual pods or fruit that contain seeds throughout the growing season as they mature.
-When seeds are in dry husks or pods, leave them on the plant to dry as long as possible.
-If conditions become too wet or cold, entire plants can be harvested and hung to allow seeds to fully mature.
+The timing of seed harvest varies by species.
+Collect seeds after full maturity; they mature at different rates, just like they flower and fruit at different times.
+Throughout the growing season, collect individual pods or fruit as they mature.
+For seeds in dry husks or pods, leave them on the plant to dry.
+If conditions get too wet or cold, harvest entire plants and hang them to mature.

 Cleaning methods for seeds will vary from species to species depending on whether the seeds are in dry or fleshy fruit.

-Seeds in dry fruit, such as lettuce, radish, grains, beans, peas and cole crops, are typically dry-processed.
-The mature seed can be separated from the chaff in several ways.
-Threshing, smashing, and shelling can be used to physically separate the seed from the flower head, husk, or pod.
-Screening with colanders, sieves, or other screen materials can also be used to separate seed from chaff.
-Winnowing separates heavier seed from lightweight chaff by using a fan to blow away the chaff.
-Seed lots are often screened or winnowed several times to remove as much chaff as possible.
+Dry fruit seeds, like those in lettuce, radish, grains, beans, peas, and cole crops, are usually dry-processed.
+Mature seeds can be separated from chaff by threshing, smashing, shelling, or screening to physically separate the seed from the flower head, husk, or pod.
+Screening with colanders or sieves by passing the smaller seeds through a mesh will separate the seeds from the chaff.
+Winnowing separates heavier seeds from lightweight chaff by using a fan to blow away the chaff.
+Seeds are often screened or winnowed multiple times to remove as much chaff as possible.

-Seeds in fleshy-fruit, such as tomato, pepper, squash and melons are typically wet-processed.
-The fruit is cut open and the seeds removed.
-Place seeds in a large bowl, add water, and agitate to separate the pulp from the seeds.
-Plant debris, pulp, and nonviable seeds will float to the surface and can be decanted off the top.
-Repeat the process until the water is fairly clear.
-Some species, like squash, benefit from soaking for a few hours to loosen the pulp clinging to the seeds.
-Other species, like tomato, may need to be fermented to break down and loosen the gelatinous covering around the seed.
-The seeds can then be rinsed using running water and a colander or screen.
-When completely clean, it is important to dry the seeds as quickly as possible.
-Spread seeds over screens, coffee filters, sheet pans, or plywood and provide good airflow.
-Do not dry seeds on paper or cardboard as they will stick, and avoid drying in high temperatures (over 95°F) and direct sunlight.
-Once seeds are fully clean and dry, they can be stored.
+Seeds in fleshy fruits, like tomatoes, peppers, squash, and melons, are typically wet-processed.
+Cut open the fruit, remove the seeds, place them in a bowl with water, and agitate to separate the pulp.
+Floating debris, pulp, and nonviable seeds can be decanted from the top.
+Repeat until the water is relatively clear.
+Soak some species, like squash, to loosen the pulp or ferment others, like tomatoes, to break down the gelatinous covering.
+Rinse seeds using running water and a colander or screen, then dry quickly with good airflow.
+Spread seeds over screens, coffee filters, sheet pans, or plywood to dry, but avoid using paper or cardboard.
+Avoid drying in high temperatures (over 95°F) and direct sunlight.
+Once fully clean and dry, store the seeds.

 Storing Seeds

-Ensuring the seed is dry after cleaning and processing is the most important step to successfully storing seed.
-Place seed in labeled envelopes.
-In a separate envelope, place an equal amount of silica gel.
-Place both envelopes into a clean glass jar and seal shut.
-After one to two weeks, the seed should be sufficiently dry for storage.
-Remove the silica gel and return the envelope to the glass jar.
-Some seed may dry sufficiently utilizing a fan in a seed drying cabinet.
-Avoid the use of a food dehydrator to dry seed as they usually get too warm and damage the seed.
+After cleaning and processing, dry seeds thoroughly.
+This is the most important step to successfully storing seeds.
+Place seeds in labeled envelopes, add an equal amount of silica gel in a separate envelope, and seal both in a glass jar.
+After one to two weeks, remove the silica gel.
+Some seeds may dry sufficiently using a fan in a seed drying cabinet.
+Avoid using a food dehydrator, which usually gets too warm and damages the seeds.